RibosomeK/bfter/README.md

 # Bfter

-a simple [Brain Fuck](https://brainfuck.org/) interpreter in rust.
-And can also compile to c.
+a simple [Brainfuck](https://brainfuck.org/) interpreter in rust.
+And can also compile to C with optional optimizations.

 # Usage